guilhemmarchand/dhl-resubmission-docs/docs/html/_sources/deployment.rst.txt

 Deployment Matrix
 =================

-The solution is composed by 6 Splunk applications, 3 frontend applications and 2 backend applications.
+The solution is composed of 6 Splunk applications, 3 frontend applications and 3 backend applications.

 .. list-table::
    :header-rows: 1